 If You Go

-The hostel is located at 29 Johnson Street, Chattanooga, TN 37408.
+The Crash Pad Hostel is located at 29 Johnson Street, Chattanooga, Tennessee 37408.
 From I-75 north, take I-24 west towards Chattanooga/ Nashville .
 Take the Market Street exit.
 Merge onto South Market Street before turning right onto East Main Street.
 Take the first left onto Rossville Avenue past the Chattanooga Choo Choo Hotel and take the first right onto Johnson Street.
 The hostel will be on your left.

 If you’re arriving by Megabus, you’ll be dropped off at the Eastgate Mall complex, a few minutes outside of town.
 From there, you can catch the Route 4 CARTA bus into town and get off at the Tennessee Aquarium.
 From there, catch the free shuttle to the Chattanooga Choo Choo.
 Take the first left past the hotel, which will loop around and turn into Rossville.
 You will see the hostel on your left.